“I first want to know more so I can see if it’s something for me.”

-Teaching is about enabling others to do or create something, by organising information and processes in a way that makes them easy to learn and apply.
+My definition: Teaching is about enabling others to do or create something, by organising information and processes in a way that makes them easy to learn and apply.

 On a basic or “technical” level, teaching is a learnable skill.
 You can learn how to prepare and structure your classes, and how to create and organise class material, exercises and class projects in ways that reward your students’ efforts with success.

 On a very down-to-earth level, you’ll find that your students become your teachers.
 I started teaching 30 years ago, and still I learn something new with every class I hold, be that about teaching or about myself.

 And on a higher level, teaching is an art and a calling.
 It doesn’t matter whether you feel excited or nervous about the idea of teaching: If you feel that “inner pull”, that means you’ve got what it takes…even if you can’t see it yet!

 Aside: I usually experience this pull in form of an initial “No way!” resistance, LOL.
 This occured at almost every major step of my way: Right at the beginning when one of my teachers told me to “go out and do it”, when I started teaching for an organisation, then when I was asked to train teachers-to-be, when I was asked to work with students that were professional crafters and artists (some of them even teachers themselves),…, and the latest, when I started CourseShaper.
 I’ve also seen such resistance or denial happening to other creatives whenever they change direction or start a new major project, so I think it’s just a normal phase that is best overcome by “just doing it”.

 Take your time, there’s no need to push it: If teaching is for you, you’ll find that this pull will keep pulling you until you’re ready and willing to say Yes. 🙂

 What’s different about teaching arts & crafts?